marcel-dempers/docker-development-youtube-series/course/content/automation/cicd/ci/examples/github/README.md

 Lets start with the [Github Actions Website](https://github.com/features/actions)

+Here is a link to the [Github Actions Documentation](https://docs.github.com/en/actions)

 #### Setting up a CI workflow

 In this module we'll setup a basic workflow and we'll start to see the relevant CI tasks as well as why our architecture is so important. </br>